ISO 9001:2015 Clause 9.2 Internal Audit

 ISO 9001 clause number: 7.2/7.3

-Non conformity statement: In cheque clearance dept, of an scheduled bank, the attendant was found to cut open the envelopes containing bank cheques in haphazard manner.
-Personnel performing work affecting conformity to product requirements is not competent on basis of appropriate training, skills and experience.
+Nonconformity statement: In cheque clearance dept, of a scheduled bank, the attendant was found to cut open the envelopes containing bank cheques in a haphazard manner.
+Personnel performing work affecting conformity to product requirements is not competent on the basis of appropriate training, skills, and experience.
 The personnel is not aware of the implications of not conforming with the QMS Requirements

-- While auditing the Superintendent of medical ward in a hospital, auditor had noted that “Discharge against medical advice” is considered to be a crucial control parameter and is closely monitored by the Superintendent.
-While auditing the records of discharges in the ward, typical pattern was noted week after week
+9. While auditing the Superintendent of a medical ward in a hospital, the auditor had noted that “Discharge against medical advice” is considered to be a crucial control parameter and is closely monitored by the Superintendent.
+While auditing the records of discharges in the ward, the typical pattern was noted a week after week

 When asked for details, the Matron-in-charge of the ward told that senior doctors are not available on Sunday.
 Internees authorize discharge for some patients, which are then regularized by senior doctors on Monday.